1883 FA Cup final: Summary

-The Etonians started the second half strongly and, according to The Manchester Guardian, the Olympic players "began to play a much rougher game, and the cry of foul was frequently raised against them"; according to The Field, "When, however, the winners began to play foul - they several times incurred the penalty for charging from behind, which, done upon two occasions, at least, most deliberately, and attempts at tripping were, if not always successful, pretty frequent - the Etonians were greatly discomfited."
+The Etonians started the second half strongly and, according to The Manchester Guardian, the Olympic players "began to play a much rougher game, and the cry of foul was frequently raised against them"; according to The Field, "When, however, [Blackburn] began to play foul - they several times incurred the penalty for charging from behind, which, done upon two occasions, at least, most deliberately, and attempts at tripping were, if not always successful, pretty frequent - the Etonians were greatly discomfited."
 Goodhart had another shot, which went over the goal, and the Olympic goalkeeper, Thomas Hacking, had to "use all his skill and vigilance" to make another save, according to the Manchester Evening News.
 After this, the superior fitness of the Olympic players became more evident.
 Despite this, the Etonians nearly doubled their lead when Kinnaird took a free kick; the ball went into Blackburn's goal, but it had not been touched by any other player and therefore no goal was awarded; at the time, the rules did not permit a goal to be scored directly from a free kick.
 Roughly fifteen minutes into the second half, Dunn was "cannoned against and thrown", according to The Times; he injured his knee and had to leave the game, leaving his team with only ten players.
 The reporter for The Field wrote that Dunn "had shown as much or more ability than any forward on the field" and that his loss "seemed literally to confuse [Old Etonians]".
 After around 20 minutes of the second half, Blackburn scored an equaliser.
 Alfred Matthews took a shot from a wide position which eluded the Etonians' goalkeeper, John Rawlinson, and entered the goal, making the score 1-1.
 Following the goal, Blackburn continued to hold the upper hand, but Rawlinson was able to prevent them scoring.
 At the other end of the pitch, Hacking ran out from his goal to stop an attack launched by Macaulay and Anderson.
 At the end of the regulation 90 minutes, the score was 1-1.